 TYPICAL QUARTERLY CONTENT

-A dashboard report on current activities needs to tell the committee what internal audit (IA) is doing and why, changes to the annual plan (if any), current status of the audit plan, and critical findings or emerging trends.
+A dashboard report on current activities needs to tell the committee what internal audit (IA) is doing and why, changes to the annual plan (if any), the current status of the audit plan, and critical findings or emerging trends.

-Other content typically includes staffing, resource limitations and costs-versus-budget year-to-date, results of special investigations, department performance metrics and scorecards, and any impairments on independence or objectivity.
+Other content typically includes staffing, resource limitations and costs-versus-budget year to date, results of special investigations, department performance metrics and scorecards, and any impairments on independence or objectivity.

 TYPICAL ANNUAL CONTENT